Remote-Stream/psyber/README.md

 - UI fixes for popups and notifications
 - Removed all redundant code and unnecesary files
-- P2P Collab now works also in localhost mode
+- P2P WebSockets now works properly over wss server
 - Added Load and Save functionality so you can export or load dilber files from your computer
 - Improved error catching and logging
 - Fixed audio when switching between examples